Lunga Di Napoli Squash

 Inventory, lb : 0

-Lunga di Napoli squash are available in the fall and winter months.
+Lunga di Napoli squash is available in the fall through winter.

-Lunga di Napoli squash, botanically classified as part of Cucurbita moschata, is also known as Piena di Napoli, Courge Pleine d’Alger, Long of Naples, and Courge Pleine di Naples.
-This Italian heirloom winter squash variety is part of what has come to be known as the neck group of squashes which contains squash with elongated necks such as butternut, crookneck, and Tahitian.
-Lunga di Napoli translated means "Long of Naples", aptly named as the squash can reach two feet in length.
+Lunga di Napoli squash, botanically classified as Cucurbita moschata, is an Italian heirloom variety that grows on a long vining plant and is a member of the Cucurbitaceae family along with pumpkins and gourds.
+Also known as Piena di Napoli, Courge Pleine d’Alger, Long of Naples, and Courge Pleine di Naples, Lunga di Napoli is a large winter squash that is a part of what has come to be known as the neck group of squashes which contains squash with elongated necks such as butternut, crookneck, and Tahitian.
+Lunga di Napoli translated means "Long of Naples," and the squash is known for its enormous size, tender texture, and dense flesh.

-Orange-fleshed squashes such as the Lunga de Napoli are known for their high content of beta-carotene, a nutrient that is also responsible for the color of their flesh.
+Lunga de Napoli is rich in beta-carotene, which is a nutrient that is also responsible for the color of its flesh, and vitamin C.

-Lunga di Napoli squash has long been a common squash in Italy and the Mediterranean region.
-Mention of it can be found dating back to 1856 in Vilmorin’s classic illustrated album of French garden vegetables, The Vegetable Garden.
-The Lunga di Napoli squash is believed to have first appeared in an American seed catalog in 1863 listed by Fearing Burr.
+Lunga di Napoli squash is a common variety in Italy and the Mediterranean region, and mention of it can be found dating back to 1856 in Vilmorin’s classic illustrated album of French garden vegetables, The Vegetable Garden.
+Lunga di Napoli squash is then believed to have first appeared in an American seed catalog in 1863 listed by Fearing Burr.
 Though it has never caught on as a commercially viable squash variety in the United States, it has found popularity among home growers and competitive growers as a result of its ability to grow to massive sizes.
-Lunga di Napoli squash thrives in warm growing conditions and should be planted after the last frost has passed in the spring and harvested before the first frost of the fall or winter.
-Typically squash are ready for harvest within one hundred days of planting.
+Today Lunga di Napoli squash can be found at farmers markets, specialty grocers, and online seed catalogs in Europe, Asia, Australia, and the United States.